juls858/swapkit-fee-experiment-analysis/README.md

 - 100% of manual fee periods validated successfully
 - Average realized fees within 1 basis point of intended fees
 - Data quality suitable for statistical analysis

-For detailed validation results, run the dashboard and navigate to the "Experiment Validation" section.

 ## Contributing